cedricbahirwe/cedricbahirwe.github.io/README.md

 ## Contribute

-I would love you for the contribution to this project, check the ``LICENSE`` file for more info.
+I would love you for the contribution to this project.

 ## Meta